superbabii/YOLOv8-AndroidApp-Tflite/README.md

 5. **Move the TFLite model to the Android project:**
     - Navigate to the Android project directory: `app/src/main/assets/`.
     - Replace the existing `model.tflite` file with the downloaded `.tflite` file.

-   * The default model in `app/src/main/assets/` is converted from [yolovn8.pt](https://github.com/ultralytics/assets/releases/download/v8.2.0/yolov8n.pt).
+   * The default model in `app/src/main/assets/` is converted from [yolov8n.pt](https://github.com/ultralytics/assets/releases/download/v8.2.0/yolov8n.pt).

 ## Model Details

-The app uses a pre-trained YOLOv8 model converted to TensorFlow Lite format.
-YOLOv8 is known for its balance between speed and accuracy, making it suitable for mobile applications.
+The app employs a pre-trained YOLOv8 model converted to TensorFlow Lite format.
+YOLOv8 is renowned for its balance between speed and accuracy, making it ideal for mobile applications.

 ## TensorFlow Lite Integration

-The input and output tensor formats of the TensorFlow Lite model are as follows:
+The TensorFlow Lite model's input and output tensor formats are as follows:
-- **Input tensor:** float32[1,640,640,3] or float32[1,3,640,640]
+- **Input tensor:** float32[1, 640, 640, 3] or float32[1, 3, 640, 640]
-- **Output tensor:** float32[1,84,8400]
+- **Output tensor:** float32[1, 84, 8400]

-There is no longer a need to worry about tensor format or metadata issues that were previously encountered when using [TensorFlow Lite's object detection example for Android](https://github.com/tensorflow/examples/tree/master/lite/examples/object_detection/android).
+This integration eliminates concerns related to the tensor format or metadata issues previously encountered with [TensorFlow Lite's object detection example for Android](https://github.com/tensorflow/examples/tree/master/lite/examples/object_detection/android).

+## Creating Your Own YOLOv8 Model

+You can also customize the YOLOv8 model to suit your specific needs.
+For instance, you can use the VisDrone dataset to create a YOLOv8 model.
+Please refer to the [VisDrone YOLOv8 Models Upgrade](https://github.com/superbabii/VisDrone-YOLOv8-Models-Upgrade) repository for detailed instructions.

 ## Contributing